HIV and Dementia

 • Coping strategies.
 If dementia symptoms become severe, you may need help at home from a skilled caregiver.
 People with HIV-related dementia may develop depression.
 They may need counseling and possibly antidepressants or other treatments.

-What are possible complications of HIV-linked dementia?
+What are possible complications of HIV-related dementia?

 The slow loss of mental clarity and physical coordination can seriously reduce quality of life and day-to-day function.
 People with the brain damage leading to dementia can develop seizures (convulsions).
 Without treatment, HIV-linked dementia can be fatal.

-Living with HIV-linked dementia?
+Living with HIV-related dementia

 When should I call my healthcare provider?